Skip to main content

 • Helmets can reduce the risk of head injury in a motorcycle accident by up to 85%.

-Contact a licensed New Jersey Motorcycle Accident Lawyer
+New Jersey Motorcycle Accident FAQs

 Can I recover compensation if I was partially at fault for the accident?

-In certain cases, you may still be able to recover compensation even if you were partially at fault for the accident, which is why it can be imperative to have a qualified New Jersey motorcycle accident lawyer in your corner.
+In certain cases, you may still be able to recover compensation even if you were partially at fault for the accident, which is why it can be imperative to have a qualified motorcycle accident lawyer in your corner.
 This is known as comparative negligence, and it means that the amount of compensation you receive will be reduced by the percentage of fault that is attributed to you.
 A motorcycle accident lawyer can help you understand how comparative negligence applies to your case and work to maximize your recovery.

 What if the other driver doesn’t have insurance?

-If the other driver doesn’t have insurance, you may still be able to recover physical and emotional losses through your own insurance policy, or through other sources such as uninsured motorist coverage.
+If the other driver doesn’t have insurance, you may still be able to recover physical and emotional losses through your own insurance policy, or other sources such as uninsured motorist coverage.
 A motorcycle accident lawyer will help you evaluate all of your options at hand and make sure no stone is left unturned as you navigate the legal process.

 How do I choose a motorcycle accident lawyer?

 When searching for a New Jersey motorcycle accident lawyer, it is crucial to look for a representative who has experience handling cases like yours, and who has a track record of repeated success.
 You should also hire a lawyer who understands your emotions and frustrations and therefore be someone who will passionately fight for your rights on your behalf.
 Not only should you feel confident in a lawyer’s skilled advisory but also feel certain that they will take you as a person seriously.
-If you are a client, you want to know that your case really matters to your lawyer.
+If you are a client, you want to know that your case matters to your lawyer.

 What are some of the specific challenges faced by motorcycle accident lawyers?